What Is an Emergency Room Doctor?

 Another critical difference in the job description is the contact an ER doctor or trauma surgeon will have with patients.
 Normally an ER doctor will see the patient during the initial emergency room visit.
 Upon their discharge or transfer, the ER doctor’s interaction with that patient is over.

-A trauma surgeon will often complete a much longer journey with each respective patient.
+A trauma surgeon often completes a much longer journey with each respective patient.
 A trauma surgeon will often follow a patient well after the surgical process.
-It is not uncommon for a trauma surgeon to continue their interaction with a patient all the way through to the rehabilitation process.
+It is not uncommon for a trauma surgeon to continue interacting with a patient all the way through the rehabilitation process.

 Practice Opportunities for an ER Doctor

-Once a student receives their degree and completes their residency, there are several options available when it comes to practice models.
+Once a student receives their degree and completes their residency, several practice model options are available.
 At this stage, an emergency doctor will decide what type of organization they will work for.

 - Private group